dipolexchange/docs/docs/products/pool/pool-guide.md

 ---
-id: syrup-pool-guide
+id: pool-guide
-title: How to Stake in Syrup Pools
+title: How to Stake in Pools
 sidebar_position: 1
 ---

-# How to Stake in Syrup Pools
+# How to Stake in Pools

-Staking in [Syrup Pools](https://dipolexchange.github.io/doc/products/syrup-pool) lets you earn LAT or other tokens while you sleep!
+Staking in Pools lets you earn LAT or other tokens while you sleep!

 It's simpler than farming with DipoleSwap's Yield Farms because unlike the Farms, you only need to stake **one token** to start earning: usually LAT.

-## **Getting started with Syrup Pool staking**
+## **Getting started with Pool staking**

 1\.
 Go to the Pools page [here](https://dipoleswap.exchange/pools).